 If you are like most people, you must have been bothered by pain in your shoulders at least once as you are trying to fall asleep or during the sleeping process.

-If you are wondering what causes it, you came to the right place because, in this article, we will tell you about possible reasons causing the pain in your shoulders and how to overcome this problem.
+If you are wondering what causes it, you came to the right place because, in this article, I will tell you about possible reasons causing the pain in your shoulders and how to overcome this problem.

 Why Do You Feel Pain In Shoulders When Sleeping?
 4 Possible Causes

 1. Sleeping Position and Your Bed

 Certain sleeping positions like sleeping on your side may put additional stress on your shoulders because while sleeping on your side, one of your shoulders has to bear a lot of weight of your own torso.
 Although, side sleeping is the most healthy and beneficial sleeping position; but if you sleep on a bad mattress or too firm mattress, this sleep position creates extra pressure on your back, neck, spine, head, and shoulder.
 By using a good supportive mattress and correct pillow, this problem can be solved.
 You can check the list of top-rated affordable mattresses that are comfortable and reduces pressure points.
 Also, check the list of 10 best memory foam mattresses that do not create shoulder pain.